 Light & Temperature

-San Pedro thrives in full sun after the first year, although seedlings may suffer sunburn in direct sunlight.
+San Pedro thrives in direct sun after the first year, although seedlings may suffer sunburn in direct sunlight.
+In general, Trichocereus pachanoi grows well in light shade during hot summers.

 Be sure to gradually introduce a plant overwintered indoors to direct light, as they may get sunburned if transferred directly.